kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 #### Plot Customization by Hand

 Throughout this chapter, we’ve seen how it is possible to tweak individual plot settings to end up with something that looks a little bit nicer than the default.
 It’s possible to do these customizations for each individual plot.
-For example, here is a fairly drab default histogram (Figure 4-81):
+For example, here is a fairly drab default histogram:

 ```python
 In[1]: import matplotlib.pyplot as plt